mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/wapm.md

 - Uninstall a package and remove it from the list of dependencies in `wapm.toml` `wapm uninstall {{package_name}}`

-- Print a tree of locally-installed dependencies
+- Print a tree of locally installed dependencies
 `wapm list`

 - List top-level globally installed packages